makerdao/documentation/source/includes/_maker.md

   * Default value: `{ gasLimit: 4000000 }`
 * `log`
   * Set this to `false` to reduce the verbosity of logging.
+* `confirmedBlockCount`
+  * Number of blocks to wait after a transaction has been mined.
+See [transactions](#transactions) for further explanation.
+Default is 5.

 ## **authenticate**